joonhwan/pycmake-flymake/README.md

 	cd your_projects_dir
 	git clone git://github.com/redguardtoo/pycmake-flymake.git
-	cd cmake-flymake
+	cd pycmake-flymake
-	ln -s "$PWD"/cmake-flymake-{generate,remove} ~/bin # or wherever you put your scripts
+	mv cmflymk ~/bin # or wherever you put your scripts

 Use
 ---